AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

     function Incr_And_Log (X : Integer) return Integer; -- OK?

-In most cases, these functions can easily be replaced by procedures with an :ada:`out` parameter for returning the computed value.
+In most cases, you can easily replace these functions by procedures with an :ada:`out` parameter that returns the computed value.

-When it has access to their body, GNATprove verifies which functions are indeed free from side-effects.
-Here for example, the two functions ``Incr`` and ``Incr_And_Log`` have the same signature, but only ``Incr`` is legal in SPARK while ``Incr_And_Log`` is not as it attempts to update the global variable ``Call_Count``.
+When it has access to function bodies, GNATprove verifies that those functions are indeed free from side-effects.
+Here for example, the two functions ``Incr`` and ``Incr_And_Log`` have the same signature, but only ``Incr`` is legal in SPARK. ``Incr_And_Log`` isn't: it attempts to update the global variable ``Call_Count``.

 .. code:: ada spark-flow